blasks/blasks.github.io/cv/cv.md

 ### Software

-- [Barnacle](https://github.com/blasks/barnacle): A Python package for sparse tensor decomposition.
-Role: Creator. [https://barnacle-py.readthedocs.io/](https://barnacle-py.readthedocs.io/)
+- [Barnacle](https://barnacle-py.readthedocs.io/): A Python package for sparse tensor decomposition. - [barnacle-boilerplate](https://github.com/blasks/barnacle-boilerplate): A quick-start guide to using Barnacle with Jupyter notebooks.
+- [ProPanEx](https://github.com/blasks/pro-pangenome-expression): Pipelines and scripts for analyzing global expression of the _Prochlorococcus_ pangenome.